Michael Harren, , Grantee Link >

 Michael Harren is a composer and multi-instrumentalist.
 He writes:

 I received a grant that allowed me to spend a year as artist in residence at Tamerlaine Farm Animal Sanctuary from September 2015 to August 2016.
 During this time, I made monthly visits to the farm to work with the animals and write about the experience.
 The resulting piece, “The Animal Show,” was a multi-media performance piece that featured electro-acoustic music, spoken word, poetry, and songs about my experience at the sanctuary along with stories about the non-human animal relationships that shaped me throughout my life.
 During its three-night run at Dixon Place in New York City, approximately 250 people saw the show, and it got quite a bit of press, including Huffington Post and Sandra Bernhard’s Sirius XM radio show, Sandyland.
 I documented the residency on my blog and YouTube channel.
-The show begin a West Coast Tour in the summer of 2017, during which I will be also presenting a talk on arts and activism in a number of cities.
+The show begin a West Coast Tour in the summer of 2017.
 This project has propelled me forward as both an artist and an advocate for the animals in ways I did not expect.